-Each year, a number of pupils in every year group achieves 100% attendance, showing that this is an achievable target.
+Each year, a number of students in every year group achieve 100% attendance records, showing that this is an achievable target.
 In addition, a number of children have achieved this level of attendance in successive years.

 Attendance figures below 90% are of real concern.
 Consider the following examples:-90% is the equivalent to missing one day per fortnight which equates to missing half a year's education during the course of Years 7-11.